marcjulianschwarz/marcjulianschwarz/README.md

 # Hi I'm Marc Julian! ✌🏼
 A Data Science student from Germany!

-- 👨🏻‍💻 Working as research assistant at Fraunhofer IIS
+- 👨🏻‍💻 Working as a research assistant at Fraunhofer IIS
 - Interested in the application of Data Science in research fields related to:
   - 🚀 Spaceflight
   - 🚗 Transportation